fifteenfortyfive/website/README.md

-# The 1545 Website
+# The MCSN Website

-This repository contains all of the sources powering the website for [The 1545](fifteenfortyfive.org).
+This repository contains all of the sources powering the website for [MCSN](mcsn.gg).
 This does _not_ include stream layouts or any other software developed for the event.
 Those will be made available on an individual basis as separate repositories under this GitHub organization.

 If you have any questions or would like to help contribute, please contact us at contact@fifteenfortyfive.org, or in [our community Discord server](https://discord.fifteenfortyfive.org).